nvpro-samples/nvpro_core/nvvk/README.md

 ### class **nvvk::SwapChain**

-Its role is to help using `VkSwapchainKHR`.
-In Vulkan we have to synchronize the backbuffer access ourselves, meaning we must not write into images that the operating system uses for presenting the image on the desktop or monitor.
+In Vulkan, we have to use `VkSwapchainKHR` to request a swap chain (front and back buffers) from the operating system and manually synchronize our and OS's access to the images within the swap chain.
+This helper abstracts that process.

+For each swap chain image there is an ImageView, and one read and write semaphore synchronizing it (see `SwapChainAcquireState`).

+To start, you need to call `init`, then `update` with the window's initial framebuffer size (for example, use `glfwGetFramebufferSize`).
+Then, in your render loop, you need to call `acquire()` to get the swap chain image to draw to, draw your frame (waiting and signalling the appropriate semaphores), and call `present()`.

+Sometimes, the swap chain needs to be re-created (usually due to window resizes). `nvvk::SwapChain` detects this automatically and re-creates the swap chain for you.
+Every new swap chain is assigned a unique ID (`getChangeID()`), allowing you to detect swap chain re-creations.
+This usually triggers a `VkDeviceWaitIdle`; however, if this is not appropriate, see `setWaitQueue()`.

-For each swapchain image there is an imageView, and one read and write semaphore.
-Furthermore there is a utility function to setup the image transitions from VK_IMAGE_LAYOUT_UNDEFINED to VK_IMAGE_LAYOUT_PRESENT_SRC_KHR.
+Finally, there is a utility function to setup the image transitions from VK_IMAGE_LAYOUT_UNDEFINED to VK_IMAGE_LAYOUT_PRESENT_SRC_KHR, which is the format an image must be in before it is presented.

 Example in combination with **nvvk::Context** :